NeverQuest-Ben/NeverQuest/docs/mechanics/guildManagement.md

 Guild members can be recruited for grouping with (grinding XP, or killing rare monsters) or for raiding with (challenging very difficult higher level monsters).

 ### Strategy and Team Building
+!!! info Grouping and XP Grinding
+    **The Classic:** 1 x Cleric, 1 x High Lord, 2 x Pyromancer One of the most balanced groups, able to provide high DPS as well as sustain even when pulling multiple monsters.
+     **Kiting:** 2 x Pyromancer, 1 x Archmage
+    Works great when utilizing Druid or Ranger skills that can Root or Snare.
+Pyromancers provide big DPS and Burn, Archmage provides crowd control.

 ### Guildmate Items